Key messages

 Low birthweight and other selected characteristics

-Figure 1.01.4: Low birthweight rate among liveborn Indigenous singleton babies, by selected maternal characteristics, Australia, 2019
+Figure 1.01.4: Low birthweight rate among liveborn singleton First Nations babies, by selected maternal characteristics, 2020

 International birthweight comparisons

 For the purposes of presenting comparable results across different countries, this section presents some birthweight results that differ from those presented elsewhere in this measure.
-Specifically, while most of the results presented elsewhere in this measure relate to liveborn singleton babies (Indigenous status of the baby, the definition used for the Closing the Gap target), the following section presents information for all liveborn babies (including multiple and singleton babies) and information based on the Indigenous status of the mother.
+Specifically, while most of the results presented elsewhere in this measure relate to liveborn singleton babies (based on the Indigenous status of the baby, the definition used for the Closing the Gap target), the following section presents information for all liveborn babies (including multiple and singleton babies) and information based on the Indigenous status of the mother.

-Based on the Indigenous status of the mother, in 2019 in Australia, 11.7% of babies born to Indigenous mothers were born with low birthweight compared with 6.4% of babies born to non-Indigenous mothers.
-In Canada, 7.2% of mothers from Inuit inhabited regions had babies of low birthweight compared with 6.1% of all mothers (2009–2013).
-In 2019, the proportion of low birthweight babies among American Indian or Alaska Native mothers was comparable to Other American mothers (8.0% compared with 8.3%) (Table D1.01.10).
+In Australia in 2020, based on the Indigenous status of the mother, 12.0% of babies born to First Nations mothers had a low birthweight compared with 6.2% of babies born to other Australian mothers.
+In Canada over the period 2009–2013, 7.2% of mothers from Inuit inhabited regions had babies of low birthweight compared with 6.1% of all mothers.
+In 2020, the proportion of low birthweight babies among American Indian or Alaska Native mothers was comparable to Other American mothers (7.9% compared with 8.2%) (Table D1.01.10).

 Changes over time

-The absolute gap in the low birthweight rates between Indigenous and non-Indigenous babies generally decreased over the period, from 5.2 percentage points in 2013 to 4.4 percentage points in 2019.
-In 2013, the relative gap was 2.2 times as high for Indigenous babies compared with non-Indigenous babies, while in 2019 this was 1.9 times as high for Indigenous babies (Table D1.01.20, Figure 1.01.5).
+The absolute gap in the low birthweight rates between First Nations and non-Indigenous babies ranged between 4.4 percentage points (in 2019) and 5.2 percentage points (in 2013).
+In 2013, the relative gap was 2.2 times as high for First Nations babies compared with non-Indigenous babies, while in 2020 this was 2.0 times as high for First Nations babies (Table D1.01.20, Figure 1.01.5).

-Note: Difference is the average (mean) birthweight of non-Indigenous babies minus the average (mean) birthweight of Indigenous babies.
+Note: Difference is the average (mean) birthweight of non-Indigenous babies minus the average (mean) birthweight of First Nations babies.

 Source: Table D1.01.5.
 AIHW analysis of the National Perinatal Data Collection.